 Having the following materials prepared and ready to attach BEFORE beginning the application may make the application experience more seamless.

-REQUIRED APPLICATION DOCUMENTS (APPLICANTS MUST SUBMIT THE FOLLOWING THREE ITEMS):
+REQUIRED APPLICATION DOCUMENTS (APPLICANTS MUST SUBMIT THE FOLLOWING TWO ITEMS):

-A current and complete resume of educational, professional, and community experience and accomplishments, particularly related to the position.
+Resume/Curriculum Vitae of educational, professional, and community experiences and accomplishments, as related to this position.